-ELISA Kits on ZAGENO
+ELISA on Zageno

 Simply put, what is required for an ELISA test, in general, are wells with which contain an antigen, detection enzymes, antibodies, and your sample.
 Although some types of ELISA work in different ways, the underlying principle always remain the same: the immobilization of an antigen.
 Modifications on this theme, like whether the antigen is caught with an antibody attached to a plate or suspended in solution, is what makes ELISA so useful for detection.
 Once particles of interest are stuck onto the ELISA plate, then all that is necessary is to wash the plate’s surface, separating attached from unattached particles.